jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The Predictive Horizontal Pod Autoscaler using the Holt-Winters prediction method will pre-emptively scale compared to the standard K8s Horizontal Pod Autoscaler which will only retroactively react.
-This will be manifested in higher replica counts when scaling up, and scaling up earlier; with the result of lower average and maximum latency, and less failed requests - primarily around the moment of change from lower load levels to high load.
+This will be manifested in higher replica counts when scaling up and scaling up earlier; with the result of lower average and maximum latency, and less failed requests - primarily around the moment of change from lower load levels to high load.
 This effect will only be apparant after at least one full season (24 hours); for the